 My son will probably ask his Amazon Alexa device!
 Though, usually I ask him to try figure out the meaning of the word using the context of the sentence.

-If you’d like to add dictation and copy-work then you or your child can choose a passage from any of the books, and then you can either read it out loud for your child to copy or your child can read and write down the passage themselves.
+If you’d like to add dictation and copy-work then just choose a passage from any of the books, and then you can either read it out loud for your child to copy or your child can read and write down the passage.

 Maybe your child could research one of the authors, perhaps Charles Dickens, Clement Clarke Moore , Hans Christian Andersen, or L. Frank Baum, and create an information/biography page or power-point.

 Any of these ideas can be as simple or complex as you’d like.
-Just tailor for your child’s individual needs.
+Just tailor for your child’s individual interests.

 Doing these activities covers reading, spelling, vocabulary, research and writing whilst having Christmas fun!